 A pediatric OT's final thoughts: The marketing is misleading

 This type of bassinet has a lovely aesthetic.
-It is sleek, minimalist, and made with organic GOTS certified cotton!
+It is sleek, minimalist, and made with organic GOTS certified cotton (something I always look for in infant clothing and sleep gear).
 It is well marketed as being developed by a pediatrician, and it promises sleep quality and quantity for all.
 But, I find the marketing to be highly selective and misleading, and the product itself not in the best interest of developing infants.
+It is designed for parents, not babies.
 It could quite possibly end up as the most expensive laundry basket, too.

 If you use a bassinet like this and are now feeling worried or guilty...